run-ai/docs/docs/admin/runai-setup/authentication/researcher-authentication.md

-# Setup Project-based Researcher Access Control
+# Setup Researcher Access Control

 ## Introduction

 The following instructions explain how to complete the configuration of access control for Researchers.
 Run:AI access control is at the __Project__ level.
 When you assign Users to Projects - only these users are allowed to submit Jobs and access Jobs details.

-This requires a number of steps:
+This requires several steps:

-* Assigning users to their Projects
+* (Mandatory) Modify the Kubernetes entry point (called the `Kubernetes API server`) to validate credentials of incoming requests against the Run:AI Authentication authority.
-* (Command-line Interface access only) Modify the Kubernetes profile so as to prompt the Researcher for credentials when running `runai login` (or `oc login` for OpenShift).
+* Assign users to their Projects
-* Modify the Kubernetes entry point (called the `Kubernetes API server`) to validate credentials of incoming requests against the Run:AI Authentication authority.
+* (Command-line Interface usage only) Modify the Kubernetes profile to prompt the Researcher for credentials when running `runai login` (or `oc login` for OpenShift).

 ## Administration User Interface Setup